ujwaldhakal/vm-instance-deployment-demo/README.md

 *Note: The  equivalent command  of this script is `shh username@host sh deploy-app.sh`*

 The variable named `secrets` are the key & value store which is provided by [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
-You need to add `HOSTNAME,USERNAME,PASSWORD,PORT` these variable with value in Github Secrets where you can find under `settings > Secrets > New repository secret`
+Add `HOSTNAME,USERNAME,PASSWORD,PORT` these variable with value in Github Secrets where you can find under `settings > Secrets > New repository secret`
 ![Github Secrets](https://nimbus-screenshots.s3.amazonaws.com/s/c57a58d4d4c87a7c866728521ff53c4d.png)

-##### 2) Create Bash file `deploy-app.sh`
+##### Create Bash file `deploy-app.sh`
 After Github Action logs into the server from ssh it needs to trigger some manual commands to pull new version from Github and run necessary steps.
 Create `deploy-app.sh` inside your server where your application is hosted.
 And inside that file write following manual steps.

 ```